ashiqali/glass-lewis-codechallenge/README.md

     cd CompanyPortal.DAL
     update-database
 ```
-Also, I have attached the script file inside the root folder
+Also, I have attached the script file inside the root folder.
+If restore db migration fails you can the use the this script to setup the database.
 ```sh
  cd glass-lewis-codechallenge/DBScript.sql
 ```